Tips for choosing the right fire bowl

 Keep on reading, because you can also use a fire bowl to grill food.
 If you want to do this in the future, make sure that the desired fire bowl has the right accessories for it.

 This year we have seen many fire bowls that are in line with the 'industrial trend'.
-They are a bit more robust and sturdy in appearance, such as the Enjoyfires fire bowl Bras or the Enjoyfires fire bowl Edge.
+They are a bit more robust and sturdy in appearance, such as the Enjoyfires fire bowl.
 In addition to the industrial style, the Scandinavian style is still completely in!
 This style is characterized more by its fine lines and the more minimalist appearance.
-Nice examples of this style are the Enjoyfires fire bowl Nordic.
+Nice example of this style is the Livin'flame fire pit Mani.

 How can I use a fire bowl?